-Instructional Materials Challenge of "The Perks of Being a Wallflower"
+Instructional Materials Review of "The Perks of Being a Wallflower"

 Two parents recently brought forth a concern about a book titled "The Perks of Being a Wallflower" by Stephen Chbosky.
 Per Board Policy (II/IIA-AR-Instructional Materials Selection), a committee was formed to review the formal complaint.